nickcanz/docs/docs/guides/quickstart.md

 One of ReadySet's most important features is its ability to keep your cache up-to-date as writes are applied to the upstream database.
 In this step, you'll see this in action.

-1. Using the `psql` client, insert new rows that will change the count returned by your first `JOIN` query:
+1. Get back into the container with the Postgres client:

     ``` sh
+    docker exec -it psql bash
+    ```

+2. Insert new rows that will change the count returned by your first `JOIN` query:

+    ``` sh
     PGPASSWORD=readyset psql \
-    --host=127.0.0.1 \
+    --host=host.docker.internal \
     --port=5432 \
     --username=postgres \
     --dbname=imdb \